Actions for Survival’s Chronicle

 First Aid for All

-AFS launches its community-based project designed to make first aid available to everyone in the country free of charge
+AFS launched its community-based project designed to make first aid available to everyone in the country free of charge.
+From these courses AFS is donating back to agreed community based projects, one of which is to get more defibrillators ready and accessible in the community.

 Actions speak louder than words